Drilling machine

 The boring process refers to creating precision holes with tight tolerances or modifying existing holes to meet specific requirements.
 Regarding the drilling process (boring vs. drilling), it enlarged the drilled hole with desired specifications.

-The boring machine used in this operation consists of a rotating cutting tool called a boring bar, which removes material from the workpiece.
+The boring machine used in this operation consists of rotating CNC boring tools like a boring bar, which removes material from the workpiece.
 The cutting tool mounted on a carriage moves along the workpiece length and can be adjusted to control the size and shape of the hole.

 Types of boring